More affordable housing means more homes, more neighbours and more opportunities for everyone to thrive.

 The City of Edmonton, including Edmonton Fire Rescue Services and EPCOR, consider servicing and infrastructure needs during the review of rezoning or development permit applications.
 These reviews consider the capacity of sanitary sewers and storm sewers, as well as the water supply for fire fighting.
 If upgrades are required, the builder is responsible for the cost.
 Required upgrades can include alley upgrades, sidewalk upgrades and extensions, power upgrades or power pole and streetlight relocation.

-It is important to note that not all infill triggers a need for infrastructure upgrades.
+It is important to note that not all new developments trigger a need for infrastructure upgrades.
 For example, there can be instances where the design of the building can mean that there is no need to increase fire-fighting water capacity at all.
 EPCOR has found that Edmontonians have been reducing their water consumption steadily for the past 20 years (owing to things like more water-efficient toilets, washing machines, and dishwashers), which means less wastewater being produced by our homes.

 Through neighbourhood renewal, EPCOR also looks for opportunities to implement low impact development (LID).
 LID is a site development technique that aims to mimic natural processes to manage stormwater runoff close to its source.
 Examples of LID features include rain gardens, bioretention basins, box planters, soil cells, and absorbent landscaping.
 EPCOR also works with the City to identify sites in redeveloping neighbourhoods to construct dry storm ponds that slow storm flows and mitigate flooding.